-Further to these, the Ministry of Health is supervising 31 hospital projects, which are to be implemented under the public–private partnerships model.
+Further to these, the Ministry of Health is supervising 31 hospital projects, which are to be implemented under the PPP model as well.

 As one can derive, the achievements gained in the construction sector are not of spontaneous nature.
-As well as assisting the industry, the relevant legal framework in relation to construction contracts is also being adapted to the rapidly changing dynamics of the industry.
-In addition, there is relatively established case law by the Court of Cassation, which has a dedicated Chamber – for many years the 15th Chamber, has handled the appellate review of all kinds of construction disputes, be they contractual disputes or construction arbitration-related issues.
-Therefore, it is safe to say that there is a well-established case law and legislatorial system for construction contracts in Turkey.
+As well as the government’s support to the industry, the legal framework in relation to construction contracts is also being adapted to the rapidly changing dynamics of the industry.
+In addition, there is a relatively established case law as to construction disputes, especially owing to the decisions by the 15th Chamber of the Court of Cassation, which has handled the appellate review of construction disputes of all kinds for many years regardless of whether they are contractual disputes or construction arbitration-related issues.

-The same goes also for the arbitration regime.
-Although issues such as public policy and national courts' overstep in enforcement proceedings surface from time to time, overall arbitration is always developing in Turkey.
-Turkey is also making the utmost effort to align itself with the rest of the world and become a more pro-arbitration jurisdiction.
-In the most prominent development, the Istanbul Arbitration Centre (ISTAC) has been significantly active in both the domestic and international fields since its establishment in 2015.
+The same goes for the arbitration regime.
+Although issues such as public policy and national courts’ overstep in enforcement proceedings come to the surface in intervals, overall arbitration is always developing in Turkey.
+Turkey is also showing the utmost effort to align itself with the rest of the world and become a more pro-arbitration jurisdiction.
+As the most prominent development the Istanbul Arbitration Centre (ISTAC) has been significantly active in both the domestic and international fields since its establishment in 2015.
 Furthermore, the government also promotes arbitration as a dispute resolution mechanism by encouraging governmental authorities to choose arbitration in their contracts.
-In line with the government's efforts, the Turkish Public Procurement Authority amended the standard contracts annexed to the Regulations on the Implementation of Public Procurements, and effective as of 19 January 2018 public administrations shall be entitled to choose between national courts and arbitration to resolve disputes arising out of the execution of public procurement agreements.
+In line with the government’s efforts, the Turkish Public Procurement Authority amended the standard contracts annexed to the Regulations on the Implementation of Public Procurements, and, effective as of 19 January 2018, public administrations are now entitled to choose between national courts and arbitration to resolve the disputes arising out of the execution of public procurement agreements regardless of foreign element.